Our prince Charles once called a housing development 'A massive carbuncle on the face of a well loved friend',

 until the repair is a major operation, this was one of those repairs.

-The rust had started behind the inner wing suspension support frame, and spread upwards unit it appeared at the top.
+The rust had started behind the inner wing suspension support frame, and spread upwards until it appeared at the top.

 Difficult to see under the wheel arch, impossible to see with the